Ma Maison: Name and history

-The Ma Maison phone number was unlisted, supposedly because, "If you don't have the number, we don't want you."
-In a 2015 interview, owner Patrick Terrail had this to say about the unpublished phone number: "There were practical reasons for everything we did, but it was taken as snob appeal.
+The Ma Maison phone number was unlisted to avoid outsider patronage.
+In a 2015 interview, Terrail said: "There were practical reasons for everything we did, but it was taken as snob appeal.
 People magazine was going to come out with a story on Ma Maison, and I was worried that we would be overwhelmed.
 So I said, 'The best way to stop that is to unlist our phone number,' and we kept it unlisted.
 People published the number anyway.
 The concierge at the Beverly Wilshire was selling the number for $5."

-Besides being a hotspot for celebrities, they attracted "businessmen and lawyers ... for what became known as Ma Maison's 'drunk lunches.'
+Besides being a hotspot for celebrities, they attracted "businessmen and lawyers ... for what became known as Ma Maison's 'drunk lunches'.
 Debauchery ensued, and conspicuous consumption to the highest degree was commonplace."